-If an actual, perceived, or potential conflict is present, an employee must first try to avoid the activity--not do it.
+If an actual, perceived, or potential conflict is present, an employee must first try to avoid the activity-not do it.
 If avoidance is not in the best interest of Winrock, approval must be obtained before proceeding.
-Employees must disclose the conflict to the Chief Risk and Compliance Officer, with a proposed means to mitigate - or minimize - the conflict.
+Employees must disclose the conflict to the Chief Risk and Compliance Officer, with a proposed means to mitigate-or minimize-the conflict.
 The Chief Risk and Compliance Officer will decide whether the mitigation acceptably minimizes risk to Winrock.

 Approval is required under this policy prior to proceeding with the action.
+Submit conflict approval requests here.